trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

   - HDFS
 :::

-It is recommended to set the `exchange.compression-codec` property to `LZ4` in the cluster's `config.properties` file, to reduce the exchange manager's overall I/O load. [](file-compression) is automatically performed and some details can be configured.
+To reduce the exchange manager's overall I/O load, the [](prop-exchange-compression-codec) configuration property defaults to `LZ4`.
+In addition, [](file-compression) is automatically performed and some details can be configured.

 It is also recommended to configure a bucket lifecycle rule to automatically